nmachine-io/doc-site/docs/concepts/master-configmap.md

 # State: the Master ConfigMap

-When the NMachine client installs an application for a user, it will begin by creating a `ConfigMap` called `master` in the application's namespace.
+When the NMachine client installs an application for a user (e.g creates _an_ NMachine), it begins by creating a `ConfigMap` called `master` in the application's namespace.
 This is where the application's identity and state are stored.

 ## Format